JoelBryceAnderson/seating_simulator/README.md

 3.  **Design Your Floor Plan**:
     - Use the **Draw Table** and **Draw Barrier** tools to create the layout of your venue on the canvas.
+    - To draw a circular table, hold down the **Shift** key while drawing.
-    - Double-click a table to set its name and capacity.
+    - Right-click a table to set its name and capacity or to delete it.

 4.  **Seat Your Guests**:
     - Drag a guest's name from the list and drop them onto a table.
 A colored circle representing the guest will appear on the canvas.